Keyboard shortcuts

 C++std::future<T>trailing cancel_token = nullptr parameter

-Swiftasync throwsnot exposed; wrapper passes nil
+Swiftasync (async throws with throws: true)not exposed; wrapper passes nil

 Node.jsPromise<T> (thread-safe function settling)not exposed; wrapper passes NULL